SoK: Securing Email -- A Stakeholder-Based Analysis (Extended Version): Stakeholders

 S/MIME~\cite{RFC5751} is a standards suite for securing MIME data with both encryption and digital signatures.
-It was originally developed during the early 1990s by RSA Data Security, then later adopted by the IETF, resulting in standards in 1999~\cite{RFC2633,RFC5751}.
-Of note, S/MIME makes use of the Cryptographic Message Syntax (CMS)~\cite{rfc5652}, which had origins in PEM and PKCS.
-S/MIME uses a supporting suite of certificate management protocols, including RFC 5280~\cite{RFC5280}, which defines an IETF subset of X.509v3 certificates.
-S/MIME has wide support on major platforms and products, such as IBM (Lotus) Notes and Microsoft Outlook mail clients~\cite[p.60-62]{orman2015encrypted}.
+It was originally developed during the early 1990s by RSA Data Security, then later adopted by the IETF, resulting in standards in 1999~\cite{RFC2633,RFC5751,RFC5280}.
+S/MIME's Cryptographic Message Syntax (CMS)~\cite{rfc5652} has origins in PEM and PKCS.
+S/MIME has wide support on major platforms and products~\cite[p.60--62]{orman2015encrypted}.
+S/MIME clients use \textit{certificate directories} to look up X.509v3 certificates.\footnote{Of note, S/MIME uses a supporting suite of certificate management protocols, including RFC 5280~\cite{RFC5280}, which defines an IETF subset of X.509v3 certificates.} S/MIME does not mandate a hierarchy with a single root certificate authority (CA) and any organization can act as an independent, trusted root for its certificates---the most common usage today.
+Interoperability between organizations is limited or non-existent.

-S/MIME has many similarities with PEM but also important differences.
-Its X.509v3 certificates, designed to support email interoperability (among other application uses), are generally issued by third-party Certificate Authorities (CAs) operating under a centralized trust model, with CAs also responsible for certificate revocation information.
-X.509v3 extensions define information such as whether a certificate holds the public key of a CA or a non-CA entity (\eg useful for properly verifying certificate chains), and what the key may be used for (\eg signatures vs. encryption).
-Unlike PEM, S/MIME does not mandate a hierarchy with a single root CA---any organization can act as an independent, trusted root for its certificates, and this is its most common usage today.
-Recent industry initiatives to facilitate interoperability between key management clients and key management servers are being advanced by the OASIS standards body with the Key Management Interoperability Protocol (KMIP)~\cite{oasis2016key}.

-The centralized certificate management supported by S/MIME is a good match for internal communication within enterprises and governments.
-This has led to some large deployments of S/MIME in commercial or government silos~\cite{chandramouli2016trustworthy}.
-However, this has led to limited adoption by individual users.
-As noted by Garfinkel and Miller~\cite{garfinkel2005johnny}, individuals that do not belong to an organization must manage their own public key pairs and certificates and also find the correct public key for a recipient, without the benefit of a dedicated IT staff.